 This question likes to split the community of dog lovers.
 Here’s why clarity is needed at this point.
 We explain to you precisely the advantages and disadvantages of both options so that you can make the right decision for your animal.
 What does the expert say about the dog harness?

-Advantages of dog harness
+Advantages of a dog harness

 Equipped in this way and with consistent training, it can further minimise the animal’s traction without you having to jerkily and painfully tug at your dog’s neck.
 This means that dog harnesses are generally safer and can prevent serious accidents.